-In live videos, you can see the keyboard player has a laptop as part of his setup, so it’s possible he uses plugin effects to process his synth sounds, particularly for reverb and delay.
+In live videos, you can see the keyboard player has a laptop as part of his setup, so he may use plugin effects to process his synth sounds, particularly for reverb and delay.
 For all the examples below I’ve used PSP Old Timer for compression, and the Soundtoy plugins Echoboy for delay, Decapitator for saturation, Little Plate for reverb and Devil-Loc for distortion.
 However, you use any effects you like, and each will have a different flavour.

 The synth line is a horn-style patch that uses the attack stage of the ADSR envelope to create a brassy sound.
-I always think of 70s era prog-rock when I hear these type of sounds.
-To set it up in TAL U-NO-LX, lower the sub oscillator to the 2 mark and switch the VCA mode to ENV.
+I always think of 70s era prog-rock when I hear these types of sounds.
+To set it up in TAL U-NO-LX, lower the sub-oscillator to the 2 mark and switch the VCA mode to ENV.
 Lower the cutoff frequency fader to 0 and set up the ADSR envelope with an attack of 3, decay of 5, sustain of 0 and release of 5.
-The attack creates the fade in, the decay and sustain keep the note short and snappy, and the release adds a natural sounding ending to each note.
+The attack creates the fade-in, the decay and sustain keep the note short and snappy, and the release adds a natural sounding ending to each note.
 Turn on the onboard Chorus I effect and process the sound with heavy compression, slap-back delay and reverb!

 And That, Too